edwardtanguay/sass_base/README.md

 # with_parcel

-Webpack is a JavaScript module bundler created in 2012.
-It is still the default website bundler although it notoriously difficult to set up and is therefore being replaced for simpler projects by Parcel.
+Parcel is the up-and-coming module bundler which challenges WebPack.
+Where Webpack is notoriously difficult to set up and configure, Parcel for the most part simply works.

-This solution is very simple and should be used mostly as a way to get you up-and-running with a working version of Website, which itself can be a challenge.
-Use this solution to see how Webpack converts SCSS to CSS, or if you merely need to convert one `.scss` file for a small website.
+> "The cool thing with Parcel is it just figures things out."

+This solution is up-to-date and useful in that it uses the new `@use` command to include modules which replaces the `@import` command which is now deprecated.
+Among other features, the `@use` command enables modules to have namespaces and aliases for these namespaces which is demonstrated in this solution.

 ## How to use